Acupuncture has been used for thousands of years to relieve pains, treat diseases, promote healing, enhance relaxation and support well-being.

 How often and for how long will I need acupuncture?

 Your treatment frequency and duration depend on the reason you are receiving acupuncture and your other individual needs.
-Two acupuncture treatments a week is recommended in the beginning, eventually going down to once a week, every other week, monthly or even seasonally, based on the doctor’s re-evaluation.
+Two acupuncture treatments a week are recommended in the beginning, eventually going down to once a week, every other week, monthly or even seasonally, based on the doctor’s re-evaluation.

 Acupuncture has a cumulative effect, so we recommend making time in your schedule to receive it consistently.
 It is also best to begin acupuncture treatment early in the course of your discomfort or to prevent such problems from developing at all, rather than using it as a last resort.